-For correctly creating a food chain: 30 points For correctly labeling producer, consumer, apex consumer and decomposer: 40 points (10 points each) For correctly creating a food web: 30 points
+For correctly creating a food chain: For correctly labeling producer, consumer, apex consumer and decomposer: For correctly creating a food web:

 Cross Curricular Extensions

 STEM Extension

 Have students build a habitat using Legos.
 The habitat should have at least 5 plants and animals to fulfill a food chain.
 Next, have them build a food web for the same habitat.
 Students can then explain the interactions of the food chain or food web to the class and ask for comments or suggestions.
 The students can then make improvements based on the class ideas.